-2.b.2.
-Physics, wrinkles of time and timeline
+2.c) Metaphysics, wrinkles of time and timeline

 Love is that desire or feeling of life while traveling together in space and time.

-From the Equation of Love it comes to that, when the distance in space is zero or time is infinite, Love is infinite.
+From the Equation of Love, it comes to that, when the distance in space is zero or time is infinite, Love is infinite.
 Seen in reverse, when Love is infinite, then life is eternal.

-I believe love affects subjective time and makes wrinkles in personal timeline.
-Better said, its speed or with even more precision, the changes in its speed or acceleration; this is not new in History since Albert Einstein had declared it in order to explain its concept of relativistic time.
+We believe love affects subjective time and makes wrinkles in the personal timeline.
+Better said, its speed or with even more precision, the changes in its speed or acceleration; this is not new in history since Albert Einstein had declared it to explain its concept of relativistic time.

-We have all noticed the effect of love on the timeline wrinkles, even children have noticed it, or perhaps they notice it with greater intensity.
-In my opinion, they are not changes in the perception of absolute time but rather real variations or wrinkles in time or in subjective time that make up the personal timeline.
+Going back to the prose of science, we have all noticed the effect of love on the timeline wrinkles.
+Even children have seen it, or perhaps they feel it with higher intensity.
+In our opinion, they are no changes in the perception of absolute time but instead real variations or wrinkles in subjective time.

-At times, while playing tennis or a similar sport, it seems as if the player will not get to the ball; but, suddenly, it is as if time stopped and miraculously the person manages to return the ball.
+At times, while playing tennis or a similar sport, it seems as if the player will not get to the ball; but, suddenly, it is as if time stopped, and miraculously the person manages to return the ball.

-The spectators’ ruminations is due to the same reason of improbability and that in their opinion the process has been normal, given that they have not experienced the variation of the subjective time or timeline of the player.
-That is, objective time is the same and it is an absolute concept by design.
+The spectators’ ruminations are due to the same reason of improbability because, for them, the process was regular, given that they have not experienced the variation of the subjective time of the player.

-The figure shows with the timelines how the absolute time or objective time is the same for everyone at all times and, on the contrary, how the individual temporal scale is different or the wrinkles of time.
+The figure shows how absolute or objective time is the same for everyone at all times.
+On the contrary, the individual scale is different, as shown by the wrinkles of the timelines.
 It is as if the subjective time had folds throughout the absolute time.

 A glass falls on the floor